Last fall, I participated in a digital marketing workshop for small business owners and nonprofits.

-However, email marketing is a lot like a first home.
+However, email marketing is a lot like a starter home.
 It provides a stable and secure foundation for your real estate practice because it’s an asset that grows in value over time.

 Your email list belongs to you, meaning you have direct access to all of your subscribers 24/7/365.
 More importantly, you have permission to contact them using the communication channel preferred by people of all ages—making it easier to drive conversions and win referrals.